Quantum software and algorithms research

 Willis labs.

-and update it together on at least a yearly basis (in particular,
+review and update it together on at least a yearly basis (in

-following an influx of new members) so that everyone
+particular, following an influx of new members) so that everyone has

 Professional conduct